Curator: Karina El Helou (STUDIOCUR/ART)

 Curator's Short Bio:

 Karina El Helou b.
 1984 has an MA in Art History from Sorbonne University, Paris and attended Ecole du Louvre as well as Met Penninghen art school.
 She curated several exhibitions around the world including Marc Riboud in Moscow, «The Silent Echo» group exhibition (Baalbek Museum) and has worked as an art collection manager at Cartier Foundation and as a tutor at Sothebys Institute of Art (London).
-She founded the non-profit curatorial platform Studiocur/art in 2015 (Paris) collaborating with artists, curators and academics.
+She founded the non-profit curatorial platform STUDIOCUR/ART in 2015 (Paris) collaborating with artists, curators and academics.

-Curator Advisor's Short Bio:
+Partner Curator's Short Bio: